-In 2018, we expect our tenures, including under-cut volumes, can supply approximately 42% and 100% of anticipated log consumption at the FSJ Mill and the Site II Mackenzie Mill, respectively.
+Based on estimated 2019 production levels, we expect our tenures in British Columbia can supply approximately 55% and 92% of our anticipated log consumption at the FSJ Mill and the Mackenzie Mill, respectively.
 We do not necessarily consume the maximum permitted volume of logs that may be harvested from our tenures annually and may adjust between tenure and purchased logs depending on a number of factors, including the availability of purchase logs.
 Long-term management agreements with other tenure holders, including First Nations, and open market log purchases provide the balance of our sawlog requirements.
 Open market log purchases for our Canadian operations come primarily from the following sources: